mahdikhashan/trainer/docs/proposals/2442-jax-runtime-trainer-v2/README.md

   * Write targeted **unit tests** in Go to validate business logic and failure scenarios.
   * Use mocks/fakes where needed to simulate cluster conditions and resource state.
 * Ensure **controller reconciliation logic** is tested thoroughly.

+---

+## Future Work

+While it is possible to **configure a specific communication backend** (e.g., NCCL, MPI, Gloo) for the runtime, we have **deferred this decision** to simplify the current implementation.
+By default, **JAX uses Gloo** as the communication backend.
+The design ensures the system remains **extensible**, allowing backend selection and integration to be added in response to future feedback without major changes.

 ## Implementation History